abd-abdur/LazYdrobe/README.md

 ## Setting Up the Database

-Follow these steps to set up the database:

-1. **Ensure MySQL Server is Running**
-   - Make sure your MySQL server is started and accessible.

-2. **Open Your Database Management System**
-   - Launch a MySQL-compatible database management system (e.g., MySQL Workbench, phpMyAdmin, etc.).

-3. **Access the Query Editor**
-   - Navigate to the query editor section of your DBMS.

-4. **Copy the SQL Script**
-   - Copy the entire SQL script provided in this repository.

-5. **Paste the SQL Script**
-   - Paste the copied script into the query editor.

-6. **Execute the Script**
-   - Run the script by clicking the 'Execute' button or using the appropriate command (usually F5 or Ctrl + Enter).
-   - This will create the database, define tables, and insert sample data.

-## Detailed Rundown:

 ### Step 1: Clone the Repository

 Clone this repository or download the source code using the following command: